About sickle cell anemia

 Blood transfusion.
 This is a routine medical procedure where donated blood is used to replace blood you have lost.

-Our pediatric cancer and blood disorder experts are national research leaders.
+UW Health Kids cancer and blood disorder experts are national research leaders.
 We test new therapies and continue to work on therapies for pediatric cancer and blood disorders.
 For many children with rare or hard-to-treat conditions, clinical trials provide new options.

 Meet our team